Downton Abbey (film): Critical response

 June Thomas writing for Slate praised the film, writing: "The plot of the Downton Abbey movie is brilliant, not so much because it is surprising, but because it allows every member of the cast to do what we expect of them".
 In a more lukewarm reaction, Peter Bradshaw, writing for The Guardian, said: "The Downton Abbey movie is not as spectacularly star-studded as Gosford Park, but it's got its share of A-list talent, however: Maggie Smith, of course, as the dowager Countess of Grantham, Hugh Bonneville as Lord Grantham (absent-mindedly fondling his retriever at breakfast) – there's also Imelda Staunton in a new role and Jim Carter as the beetle-browed former butler Mr Carson.
 All are very underused".

 Writing in the British publication Radio Times, Eleanor Bley Griffiths writes that Downton the film is "frankly disappointing".
 She explains that "What the film lacks is any sense of real jeopardy.
 As we found out from the trailer, the big plot-line is this: the King and Queen are coming to dinner and Downton must be made perfect!
 But that simple story is stretched out to a full two hours of incredibly low-stakes, predictable drama with an overabundance of sub-plots".
 Griffiths goes on to unfavourably compare the new film with the TV series: "On TV, there was time to explore different threads and highlight specific characters as the series went on; but the movie gives us a whole series-worth of storylines draped over one lacklustre main plot".

 Popular culture

 The cast and crew were featured in a short interview segment on PBS public television on 20 September 2019, as recognition of the influence which the film and related series have had on American popular culture.

 Accolades

 Sequel

 After the release of the film, the creator Julian Fellowes and the cast stated that they already had ideas about producing a sequel.

 It was announced on 19 April 2021 that the sequel, titled Downton Abbey: A New Era, was already in production, with the entire cast set to return, alongside new arrivals Hugh Dancy, Laura Haddock, Nathalie Baye and Dominic West.
 Engler did not return as director, with Simon Curtis replacing him.
 It was released on 29 April 2022.

+On 13 May 2024, it was announced that a third film was in production with the entire cast set to return once more.
+It was announced that the global release date would be 12 September 2025.